 Nth Generation

 Each pass through the machine produces a new original.
-Photocopied, scanned, re-scanned, compressed — the image doesn't simply degrade; it is remade by the conditions of its transfer.
-A face pressed to glass, flattened by light.
-Toner fused to paper at 200°C. The scanner doesn't interpret — it drags a sensor across a surface and records whatever the contact yields.
+Photocopied, scanned, re-scanned, compressed, the image doesn't simply degrade; it is remade by the conditions of its transfer — a face pressed to glass, flattened by light.

-What Hito Steyerl calls the poor image — degraded, compressed, stripped of resolution — is often discussed in terms of circulation and speed.
-But Nth Generation stays with the apparatus itself: the photocopy as contact print, the scan as pressure event.
-Each reproduction inherits not only content but the material noise of every prior handling — moiré patterns from misaligned grids, colour shifts from depleted toner, phantom edges where paper buckled against the platen.
+What Hito Steyerl calls the poor image, degraded, compressed, stripped of resolution, is often discussed in terms of circulation and speed.
+Each reproduction inherits not only content but the material noise of every prior handling: moiré patterns from misaligned grids, colour shifts from depleted toner, phantom edges where paper buckled against the platen.
 These are not errors.
 They are indexical traces of the machine's touch.

-To copy is already to flatten, crop, and compress — decisions made not by intention but by the physical limits of glass, light, and heat.
-Nth Generation takes this as a queer archival condition: the recognition that no record passes through time intact, that fidelity was always a negotiation between a document and the apparatus that carries it forward.
-What Derrida names the archive's drive toward its own destruction is here not metaphorical but mechanical — the slow accumulation of material interference with each generation of transfer.
+To copy is already to flatten, crop, and compress, decisions made not by intention but by the physical limits of glass, light, and heat.
+What Jacques Derrida names the archive's drive toward its own destruction is here not metaphorical but mechanical, the slow accumulation of material interference with each generation of transfer.

-What remains after the tenth pass, the twentieth, is not absence but residue — toner dust, registration marks, the grain of paper reproduced as image.
+What remains after the tenth pass, the twentieth, is residue: toner dust, registration marks, the grain of paper reproduced as image.
 Scraps and fragments that are honest precisely for having been handled, pressed, and re-pressed.
 If the stable document is a fantasy of permanence, these works hold up what the machine actually produces.

 Nth Generation, detail 1